Selection and the Distribution of Female Hourly Wages in the U.S

-The March CPS differs from the Outgoing Rotation Groups of the CPS, or ORG CPS, which contains information on hourly wages in the survey week for those paid by the hour and on weekly earnings from the primary job during the survey week for those not paid by the hour.
+We use the years 1979 to 2019 for the MORG using the CEPR extracts.
+The MORG contains information on hourly wages in the survey week for those paid by the hour and on weekly earnings from the primary job during the survey week for those not paid by the hour.